GAA-UAM/GB-CNN/README.md

 # Wiki

-For more information, please refer to the [model Wiki](https://github.com/GAA-UAM/GB-CNN/wiki).
+For more information, please refer to the [Wiki](https://github.com/GAA-UAM/GB-CNN/wiki).